wattanunteeratanapong/Tic-Tac-Toe-Solver/README.md

 <img src="https://github.com/user-attachments/assets/84c2573c-a402-46da-901e-9e8de75ed45b" width="100%" alt="Tic Tac Toe"> <br>
 In this solver i implement by using data structure that behave like a "Linked List" but having 9 branch to store the generate event.
-Implementing like this will make it fast to search, because it didn't have to iterate through and easier to implement than list. but it might take a bit of a time to generate all sample space by recursive.
+Implementing like this will make it fast to search, because it didn't have to iterate through and easier to implement than list. but it might take a bit of a time to generate all sample space by recursive. <br><br>
+I also count win amount, lose amount, draw amount, of that root node in every child node, this is similar to a minimax algorithm, but this is a better version of minimax where depth of this version is till the end of the game.
 <br><br>